serqco/retrievelit/README.md

 ### Notes

+#### Downloading ICSE Technical Track with dblp.org
+- Due to limitations of the dblp publication API, downloading the Technical Track of ICSE is only possible when using the option `--grouping=volume` and supplying the publication year as the volume number.
+- Example to download the technical track of ICSE 2021: `python main.py --grouping=volume --mapper=ComputerOrgConf --ieeecs ICSE-2021`
+- All downloads of ICSE using `--grouping=year` will be mapped to `--grouping=volume` while keeping all other options the same.

 #### Downloading Elsevier Publications
 - When using the Mapper `ElsevierMapper` to download Journals published by Elsevier, such as IST (Information and Software Technology), the downloader will use the default webbrowser of the system to get the PDF.
 - For this to work, it is assumed that your browser downloads are located in the `Downloads` folder inside your home directory.
 If this is not the case, change the variable `download_dir` in the class `PdfDownloader` to include the correct path to your downloads.